challenges of a 21st-century education

 Global Awareness: Use creative approaches such as literature, language, arts, food, culture and travel to instil global awareness.
 Have regular discussions over current events and news updates.
 Cultivate awareness, empathy, and fairness, through conversations and examples.

-For several decades, the nuances of the teaching-learning process have guided the research work of social scientists.
-The different pedagogical approaches have assigned diverse teacher roles: in reaching modern education, they have to transmit knowledge, mentor and lecture, a...
+Student-centred educationalStudent is responsible For several decades, the nuances of the teaching-learning process have guided the research work of social scientists.
+The different pedagogical approaches have assigned diverse teacher roles: in reaching modern education, they have to transmit knowledge, mentor...